 During summer, the temperature is around 19 to 22 degrees Celsius.
 Aside from enjoying the warm weather, indulge and spend a fantastic time exploring the city of Helsinki.

-Studying at universities in Helsinki
+Studying in finland at universities in Helsinki

 As an international student in Helsinki, you may certainly use English to communicate with your professors and classmates.
 Additionally, learning to speak Finnish or Swedish to interact effectively in the region is essential.